Code-Institute-Submissions/SOliv1-milestone2_NovResub/README.md

 #### scatterplot
 Could not make the graph appear with the data for measurements of area and population and dimension - country.
 I tried different information from different datasets (see docs folder for ideas and wireframes and datasets), but only got into strife so went back to a basic dataset example.
 #### barcharts2 and dashboard
 Ditto as above with scatterplot.
 I need to build a better understanding of the process of creating interactive dashboards as I like them and am determined to master this situation at some point.
-I feel that I am close but I am just not quite grasping it and am waiting for the "lightswitch to come on" so I finally figure them out.
+I feel that I am close but I am just not quite grasping it and am waiting for the "lightswitch to come on".
+So I have since populated the site with some pretty pictures of graphs to illustrate until I am finally figure them out.